 What is proper nose spray technique?

-Research has shown that a couple tweaks in technique deliver medicine to the nasal cavity where it belongs instead of running down your throat.
+Research has shown that a couple of tweaks in technique delivers medicine to the nasal cavity where it belongs instead of running down your throat.
 Follow these directions for the most effective administration of nasal spray:

 - Blow your nose on both sides, then wash your hands.

 - Hold the medicine dispenser or saline upright and somewhat level to ensure flow into the nasal cavity.
 Keep your head upright and do not fling your head back.
 Tilting your head back while snorting in only increases the likelihood it will run down the back of your throat and taste terrible.

 - Keeping your head upright and the bottle upright, gently press the skin to the side of one nostril away from the nose.

 - Using the hand opposite the side where the medicine is going (right hand guiding medicine into left nostril and vice-versa), place the nasal spray into one nostril.

 - Slightly tilt the bottle up, angled toward the outer edge of your nostril.